The Mandela Catalogue

-The Mandela Catalogue is a 2021 analog horror web series created by American YouTuber Alex Kister.
-It is set in the fictional Mandela County in the United States that is invaded by otherworldly entities called alternates that psychologically torture their victims with the ultimate goal of assuming their identities as doppelgängers.
-The series became popular online, in part due to reaction videos and story analyses of it by internet users and YouTubers.
+The Mandela Catalogue is an analog horror franchise created by American YouTuber Alex Kister, created in 2021.

+Primarily taking place between the 1990s and early 2010s, (Note: Certain excerpts not a part of the series' main storyline, such as VHS tape recordings and drawings, are set in the 1970s and 1980s.) the series is set in the fictional Mandela County and focuses on the invasion of otherworldly entities referred to as "Alternates" that psychologically torture their victims, often to the point of suicide, with the ultimate goal of assuming their identities as doppelgängers.

+As of July 2026, the series comprises two acts totaling six volumes and thirteen shorter installments, usually focused on smaller aspects of the overarching story.
+Upon its inception, the series became popular online, in part due to reaction videos and story analyses of it by internet users and YouTubers.

+As of July 2026, a film adaptation co-written and directed by Kister is in development from United Artists, Amblin Entertainment, and Paper Street Pictures.

 Summary

 Primarily set during the early 1990s and late 2000s, The Mandela Catalogue takes place within the fictional Mandela County, located in Wisconsin, which is terrorized by shape-shifting creatures named Alternates.
-Alternates, led by a false depiction of the Archangel Gabriel, are nearly-immortal beings that aim to eradicate humanity by psychologically torturing them to the point of suicide.
+Alternates, led by a false depiction of the Archangel Gabriel, are nearly immortal beings that aim to eradicate humanity by psychologically torturing them to the point of suicide.
 The Alternates can manipulate audiovisual media, such as televisions, personal computers, and vehicle GPS systems.

 Themes

 The series contains many biblical allusions, referencing Noah's Ark, Adam and Eve, Mary and Joseph, and the birth of Jesus.
 It is heavily implied that the Alternates are biblical demons, and that Archangel Gabriel is actually Satan in disguise.